Approved by the Governing Body: August 2022

 - Hunslet Moor Primary School is an inclusive school.
 Bullying or harassment of any description is unacceptable.
 All members of the school community should be free from discrimination of any sort.
 Measures to protect children should be set out in the school’s Behaviour and Equality policies, reflecting the duties of the Equality Act 2010.

 - The Governors believe children should be at the heart of the development of school rules and these should be regularly reviewed with the involvement of the School Council and in consultation with staff and parents.

 - High standards of behaviour are expected.
 The school rules should be clearly set out in the Behaviour Policy and displayed around school.
-Governors expect these rules to be consistently applied by all staff.
+Governors expect these rules to be consistently modelled and applied by all staff.

 - Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils, consistently applied and regularly monitored to ensure effective impact.